Refer to the ACC Hazardous Materials Flow Chart before taking any action to report or clean up a spill.

 - Location of spill

 After business hours, call 911.
-ACC Police will contact the Environmental Health, Safety, and Insurance Office.
+ACC Police will contact the Safety and Environmental Management Office.

 - MSDS Section on Precautions for safe handling and use.